HTML24/HTML5-template/README.md

 			} catch( err ) {}
 		</script>

-- [Placeholder javascript plugin](https://github.com/danielstocks/jQuery-Placeholder) (download the file and put it in the js-folder):
+- [Placeholder javascript plugin](https://github.com/danielstocks/jQuery-Placeholder) (download the file and put it in the js-folder) - This plugin adds a fallback for the HTML5 placeholder attribute in older browser, so you can use this attribute without having to think about older browsers:

 		<script src="js/jquery.placeholder.min.js" type="text/javascript"></script>